Liza904913/stocks-analysis/README.md

 ## Summary

-### -What are the advantages or disadvantages of refactoring code?
+What are the advantages or disadvantages of refactoring code?

-### Advantages of refactoring are the following- the code is easier to understand or read, less complex and easier to maintain.
-Disadvantage of Code Refactoring – can be time consuming.
+pros: makes code faster.
+Preserves a clean and maintainable architecture in evolving code.
+Reduces bugs.
+cons: No additional functionality.
+Costs development time.
+Quality dependent on previous developers work.

-### -How do these pros and cons apply to refactoring the original VBA script?
+How do these pros and cons apply to refactoring the original VBA script?

-### Refactoring the original VBA script will make code easier to understand and a faster execution time, however it might be time consuming.
+The execution time has improved and the code is clearer and easier to adjust for future updates.
+The refactored script does not give ability to analyze any set or the whole set of existing stocks.
+The functionality is the same as the original VBA script which is to analyse the performances of the set of 12 green stocks.
+Recoding the refactored script would be needed to give our client the ability to analyze any set of stocks.